- Tim on Hybrid Machining: Combining Additive and Subtractive in One Machine

 Surprising that the lowly collet chuck performed nearly as well as finicky shrink fit tooling and quite a bit better than more expensive hydraulic and power chuck-style holders!

-For best surface finish, we want to maximize the modal or static stiffness.… Read the rest
+For best surface finish, we want to maximize the modal or static stiffness.
+Here, the collet chuck is second only to the shrink fit holders.… Read the rest

 I love it when somebody does something offbeat, but lavishes tremendous care and craftsmanship into the design.
 I’ve got a few like that from MAKE magazine’s blog (if you haven’t subscribed, you need to!).
 First up is Rob Wilson’s “Big Dog” four person bicycle: